 After five months in the hospital and some additional months at home recovering, Jack kept the promise of John O’Leary Day at the Ballpark.
 He picked me up and we went to the stadium.
 We watched batting practice from the field and visited with the coaches in the dugout.
 Jack then rolled a wide-eyed, awe-struck little boy through the door that read, “PLAYERS ONLY CLUBHOUSE.”

-As the players prepared for the game, each in various stages of undress, a stunned, but joy-filled little boy got to meet his heroes, get their autographs, and be welcomed into their family.
+As the players prepared for the game, each in various stages of undress, a stunned, but the joy-filled little boy got to meet his heroes, get their autographs, and be welcomed into their family.

 It was a day I will never forget.